Groups Acting Acylindrically on Trees: Preliminaries

 \begin{definition}\cite[Introduction]{Weidmann07} Let $G$ be a group acting on some tree $T$ and let $k\geq0$ and $C>0$ be integers.
 We say that the action of $G$ on $T$ is $(k, C)$\emph{-acylindrical} if the pointwise stabiliser of any edge path in $T$ of length at least $k$ contains at most $C$ elements. \end{definition}

-The following theorem is essentially due to Minasyan and Osin \cite{minasyanOsin13}, and is included here without proof. \begin{theorem}\cite[Lemma~4.2]{minasyanOsin13} Let $G$ be a group acting by isometries on a tree $T$.
-This action is acylindrical (in the sense of Definition~\ref{def:acyl}) if and only if there exist constants $k\geq 0$ and $C\geq 1$ such that the action of $G$ on $T$ is $(k, C)$-acylindrical. \end{theorem} Theorem~\ref{Thm:KCisAA} does not guarantee that $G$ is acylindrically arboreal, only that the action of $G$ on $T$ is acylindrical.
-To show acylindrical arboreality it will still remain to prove that the action is non-elementary.
+The following theorem is essentially due to Minasyan and Osin \cite{minasyanOsin13}.
+We include a brief proof demonstrating how to use the cited lemma to obtain this result. \begin{theorem}\cite[Lemma~4.2]{minasyanOsin13} Let $G$ be a group acting by isometries on a tree $T$.
+This action is acylindrical (in the sense of Definition~\ref{def:acyl}) if and only if there exist constants $k\geq 0$ and $C\geq 1$ such that the action of $G$ on $T$ is $(k, C)$-acylindrical. \end{theorem} \begin{proof} As in the statement, let $G$ be a group acting by isometries on a tree $T$.